Skip to main content

 Billiken Teacher Corps

 The Billiken Teacher Corps at Saint Louis University forms the next generation of Catholic school educators through service, learning, and spiritual growth in community.
-This program is a unique opportunity for faith-driven college graduates to have a transformative impact in underserved Catholic schools in St. Louis, Missouri, and Springfield, Illinois.
+This program is a unique opportunity for faith-driven college graduates to have a transformative impact in underserved Catholic schools in Springfield, Illinois, and St. Louis.

 Jesuit Volunteer Corps

-Jesuits Volunteer Corp engages brave leaders in life-changing service, living and accompanying those in need to build a more just and hopeful world.
+Jesuit Volunteer Corps engages brave leaders in life-changing service, living and accompanying those in need to build a more just and hopeful world.
 Volunteer for one to two years, either domestically or internationally.
 Live in community with other JVC volunteers.
 Room, board, health insurance and a monthly stipend are provided.

 Jesuit Volunteer Corps Northwest

-Similar to Jesuit Volunteer Corps, JVC-Northwest takes place specifically in the northwest region of the country, including Alaska, Washington, Oregon, Montana and Idaho, with both rural and urban experiences offered.
+Similar to the Jesuit Volunteer Corps, JVC-Northwest takes place specifically in the northwest region of the country, including Alaska, Washington, Oregon, Montana, and Idaho, with both rural and urban experiences offered.

 Americorps

 AmeriCorps works with local and national partners to tap the power of the American people to tackle our country's most pressing challenges.
 Volunteer for one year domestically.
-Live individually and receive a modest living allowance, as well as an educational award.
+Live individually and receive a modest living allowance and an educational award.

 Peace Corps